AKovacs555/IQtestWithPoliticalPreference/README.md

   and apply a watermark.
 Comments note that screenshots cannot be fully blocked.
 - React components are organised under `src/components` and `src/pages` for clarity.
 - A new `Leaderboard` page displays average IQ by party using the `/leaderboard` API.
+- Users can toggle between light and dark themes using the button in the navbar.

 To deploy on serverless hosting, point Vercel to `frontend` for the React build and Render (or another provider) to `backend/main.py`.
 Provide the environment